oheil/NormalizeQuantiles.jl/README.md

 The columns in `qn` are now quantile normalized to each other.

-Return type of function normalizeQuantiles is always Array{Union{Missing, Float64},2}
+Return type of function normalizeQuantiles is always Array{Float64,2}

 #### Missing Values

-If your data contain some missing values like `NaN` (Not a Number), they will be changed to missing values `missing::Missing`:
+If your data contain some missing values like `NaN` (Not a Number) or something else, they will be changed to `NaN`:

 ```julia
 array = [ NaN 2.0 1.0 ; 4.0 "empty" 6.0 ; 9.0 7.0 8.0 ; 5.0 2.0 8.0 ];